 A faculty member continues to be covered for benefits while on sabbatical leave and receives College contributions to benefits based on full base salary while retirement contributions are calculated on actual base earnings.
 A faculty member who will be away for the full academic year or who has any questions about the status of coverage should contact the Office of Human Resources.

-Upon completion of the sabbatical, the faculty member will provide a written report of accomplishments to the dean and provost & senior vice president for academic affairs.
+Upon completion of the sabbatical, the faculty member will provide a written report of accomplishments to the dean and provost & vice president for academic affairs.
 The report will be submitted by the end of the semester in which the faculty member returns to full-time employment.
-Finally, by accepting the sabbatical, the faculty member agrees to return to full-time service at the College for two consecutive academic semesters.
+Finally, by accepting the sabbatical, the faculty member agrees to return to full-time service at the College for two consecutive academic semesters, unless they are approved for a family or medical leave, in accordance with the Family Medical Leave Act (FMLA) policy in Section 188.8.131.52.1.
+It is expected that after any combination of leaves, the faculty will return to teach for two consecutive semesters.
 Teaching in the summer does not constitute an academic semester for purposes of this provision.
 In the event the faculty member chooses not to return, the faculty member will be responsible for refunding to the College the full amount of compensation collected during the sabbatical leave.

 As approved by the Ithaca College Board of Trustees 2/20/2014.

 Community activity increases goodwill for the College and, at the same time, provides faculty with non-academic opportunities to put their expertise to practice.
 It is the faculty member's responsibility to make it clear that in such activities, the faculty member speaks and acts as a private citizen, not as a representative of the institution.
 Community activity must not prevent a faculty member from effectively discharging the faculty member's regular duties.
 Further explanation of community service appears in Section 184.108.40.206.4.